StillKeepTry/Transformer-PyTorch/README.md

 # Details

 ## How to install Transformer-PyTorch
-You first need to install PyTorch >= 0.4.0.
+You first need to install PyTorch >= 0.4.0 and Python = 3.6.
 And then
 ```
 pip install -r requirements.txt
 python setup.py build